 - If applicable, add size type.
 Showing the size type will help you find people who are searching for a particular fit.
 For example, include “Plus Size”, “Petite”, or “Maternity” in your

 - If you offer personalization, let your users know right away.
 Customization can be a key differentiator for your products.
-Add “Customized”, “Personalized”, or “Monogrammed” to your title attribute.
-Learn more about best practices for customized goods.
+Add “Customized”, “Personalized”, or “Monogrammed” to your

 - Put strong brand names first.
 Particular brands can have a strong pull for certain users.
 To find out if the brand name is strong, see if people commonly search for the brand name by using Google Trends.

 - Specify the gender or age group if it’s unclear in your product image.
 Include the gender (e.g. Women’s, Men’s, Girl’s, or Boy’s) in your

 titleattribute.
 However, if your product is made for young children or babies, also add the age group to your product titles (e.g. Infant, Toddler, Newborn).
 It’s also helpful to your users to specify the age group for unisex items (e.g. Adult, Kids).

 - Include color, size, material, and/or pattern.
 When they are shopping for apparel and accessories, these attributes help people decide if your product is right for them.
 Having the right color, size, and/or material can be the final reason for people to buy your product.

 titleattribute with information from other attributes.
 See some examples below and learn more about Feed Rules.

 titlevalues with a combination of important attribute values.
 For example, you can replace your